An Action Language for Multi-Agent Domains: Foundations: Related Work and Discussion

+The reader should note that in this discussion \emph{two different kinds of objects} are touched on: \emph{action occurrences} and \emph{actions}.
+This is intentional -- in the update model language, the \emph{kinds of objects} being discussed are rightly thought of as action occurrences (i.e., individual members of a more abstract type); whereas in \mastar{} (and action language approach more generally), the fundamental abstraction is that of an \emph{action} (seen as a kind of type, of which distinct occurrences are members).
+The difference in focus leads to a much greater simplicity of action descriptions in presence of multiple agents.
 Let us consider the simplified version of the coin in a box problem as presented in Example \ref{ex2}---with three agents $A$, $B$, and $C$, a box containing a coin, and initially it is common knowledge that none of the agents knows whether the coin lies heads up or tails up.
 Let us assume that agent $A$ peeks into the box.
-In our formalism, we express this action as \emph{peek($A$).} In DEL, the update model for the same action, as given in Figure~\ref{sensmod}, will also include additional information about all three agents $A$, $B$, and $C$ encoding their ``roles'' or ``perspectives'' while $A$ is peeking into the box.
+In our formalism, we express the action of $A$ as \emph{an instance} $peek\langle A \rangle$ of the action \emph{peek}.
+In DEL, the update model \emph{for the same action occurrence}, as given in Figure~\ref{sensmod}, will also include additional information about all three agents $A$, $B$, and $C$ encoding their ``roles'' or ``perspectives'' while $A$ is peeking into the box (more in Sub-subsection~\ref{subsub:compactness}).
 By roles or perspectives we mean information about what the agents are doing, in terms of who is watching whom and who knows about that.

-It is evident that our representation of the action simply as \emph{peek($A$)} is much simpler than the DEL representation in Figure~\ref{sensmod}.
+It is evident that our representation of the action simply as $peek\langle A \rangle$ is much simpler than the DEL representation in Figure~\ref{sensmod}.
 But our representation does not include the information about what else the agents $A$, $B$, and $C$ are doing while $A$ is peeking into the box.
-In our formulation, such information is \emph{part of the state,} and is expressed by using perspective fluents, such as \emph{looking($B$)}---that encodes the information that $B$ is looking at the box---and \emph{group\_member($B$,group($A$))}---that encodes the information that $B$ and $A$ are together in the same group.
+In our formulation, such information is a \emph{part of the state,} and is expressed by using perspective fluents, such as \emph{looking($B$)}---that encodes the information that $B$ is looking at the box---and \emph{group\_member($B$,group($A$))}---that encodes the information that $B$ and $A$ are together in the same group.

-Thus, it appears that a critical difference between the \ma0 approach to representing multi-agent actions and the approach used in DEL with update models lies in the way we encode the information about agentsÕ roles and perspectives---as part of the action in DEL with update models and as part of the state in \ma0.
-At first glance, this difference may not appear far reaching.
-However, there are some far reaching implications of such difference, as discussed in the following subsections.
+Thus, it appears that a critical difference between the \mastar{} approach to representing multi-agent actions and the approach used in DEL with update models lies in the way we encode the information about agents roles and perspectives---as part of the action in DEL with update models and as part of the state in \mastar{}.
+There are some important implications of such difference and we discuss them in the following subsections.